If you are looking for software to use, go to Huajun Software Park! software release AI product list

 -a

 Active: Activate the specified partition as the active partition.
 This is an optional option (parameter).
-You can add this option (parameter) when you are not sure whether the partition you specified is the active partition.
-In fact, even if you specify The partition is already the active primary partition, you can also add this option (parameter). (=bootable)
+You can add this option (parameter) when you are not sure whether the partition you specify is an active partition.
+In fact, you can add this option (parameter) even if the partition you specify is already an active primary partition. (=bootable)

 Linux